 Introducing public health

 - Factors influencing health, or the ‘wider determinants of health and ill-health’ as they are often called, are complex and contested.
 Family circumstances, poverty, education, work, housing and environment all impact on our health to some extent.
-You will see some of these influences at work in Coventry.

 - Public health has become ‘everybody’s business’ and is undertaken by a wide range of people, not just in the health sector but in other sectors too.
 It is both ‘multi-professional’ – involving professionals such as police, teachers, housing officers as well as health workers – and ‘inter-sectoral’ – involving different government departments, local government, the voluntary sector, private sector and so on.

 Consider how to use your study of this course, for example by recording your ideas in the word document provided.
 In addition, you can note your ideas in a notebook or in an electronic journal.
 If you are a public health practitioner you may wish to use your work to help build portfolio evidence of your public health knowledge and skills.
 If you enjoy this course you can also study other OpenLearn courses on public health:

 This OpenLearn course is an adapted extract from the Open University course K311 Promoting public health: skills, perspectives and practice.